 The United States' shale gas revolution, which began in the mid-2000s, enhanced domestic natural gas output using hydraulic fracturing and horizontal drilling technology.
 By 2022, the United States would have surpassed Russia as the world's leading producer of natural gas, lowering domestic energy costs and changing global energy markets.

-Hydraulic fracturing, , also known as fracking, is a drilling technique used to extract petroleum or natural gas from deep underground by opening and widening cracks using high-pressure injections of water, chemicals, and sand.
+Hydraulic fracturing, also known as fracking, is a drilling technique used to extract petroleum or natural gas from deep underground by opening and widening cracks using high-pressure injections of water, chemicals, and sand.

 The Great Barrier Reef, a UNESCO World Heritage Site in Queensland, Australia, is the world's biggest coral reef system and a key habitat for a wide range of marine species, making it one of the world's most vital and vulnerable ecosystems.